 A typical code review process

-A typical tool-based code review process looks roughly like this: Once the developer has finished a piece of code, she prepares the code for being submitted for review.
-Then, she selects reviewers who are notified about the review.
-The reviewers then review the code and give comments.
-The author of the code works on those comments and improves and changes the code accordingly.
-Once everybody is satisfied or an agreement is reached, the code can be checked into the code base.
+Once a developer has finished a piece of code, she prepares the code for being submitted for review.
+Then, she selects reviewers who should review this code change.
+The reviewers then inspect the code and give feedback.
+The author of the code looks through the feedback and improves and changes the code if need be.
+Once everybody is satisfied, or an agreement is reached, the code can be checked into the common code base.

 Code reviewing isn’t always a smooth process

-The two main types of code review pitfalls are about the time spent on code reviewing, and the value code reviewing provides.Be aware of code review pitfalls.
-Otherwise, code reviews can slow your team down.
+The biggest code review pitfalls are about the time spent on code reviews and the value code reviews provide.Code reviews are only effective, valuable and fun, if you receive feedback in a timely manner.
 Click To Tweet

-Waiting for code review feedback is a pain
+Waiting for code review feedback

-But, why does the code review feedback take so long?
+But why does the code review feedback take so long?

-Developers face problems if code reviews are not counted as actual work
+Code reviews are not counted as actual work

-Time constraints are real, and they affect both, the code reviewer and the author of the code.
+Time constraints are real, and they affect both the code reviewer and the author of the code.
 Doing a proper code review takes time.
-If teams want developers to do code reviews but do not value or count the time developers spend on code reviews, this becomes a real problem.You can't expect quality code reviews, if you don't value the time a developer spends on them.
+If teams want developers to do code reviews but do not value or count the time developers spend on code reviews, this becomes a real problem.You can't expect quality code reviews if you don't value the time a developer spends on them.
 Click To Tweet

-Not rewarding code reviewing efforts and performance
+Not rewarding code review activities

 Large reviews are hard to review

-Another significant code review pitfall are large reviews.
-Imagine you are the reviewer, and you just got this review.
-You think, well, I am quickly going to look at that, but once you open the review, you see this large code change.
+Large code changes, that span several files and consist of more than 400 lines of code create another significant code review challenge.
+Imagine you are the reviewer, and you just got a code review request.
+You think: “I am quickly going to look at that”.
+But once you open the review, you see this large code change.
 Several files have been changed, and all changes tangle throughout the code base.
 What’s your first reaction?

 Probably: holy cow!

 That’s right.
 That is exactly what we saw when analyzing thousands of code reviews.
-Not only does review time increase with the size of the code change, also feedback quality decreases.
+Not only does review time increase with the size of the code change, but also feedback quality decreases.
 Well, that’s probably understandable.

-Large code changes are just incredibly difficult to review.Large code reviews are hard to review.
+Large code changes are incredibly difficult to review.Large code reviews are hard to review.
 The quality of the review decreases with the size of the change, thus limiting the value teams get out of from code reviews.
 Click To Tweet

 There are several reasons why reviewers do not or can’t give insightful feedback.
 It can be that the code reviewer did not have the right expertise.
 Another common reason is that the reviewer did not have enough time to look thoroughly through the change.